kubedb/cli/docs/concepts/databases/redis.md

 ### spec.updateStrategy

-You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for Redis database thorough `spec.updateStrategy` field.
+You can specify [update strategy](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#update-strategies) of StatefulSet created by KubeDB for Redis server thorough `spec.updateStrategy` field.
 The default value of this field is `RollingUpdate`.
 In future, we will use this field to determine how automatic migration from old KubeDB version to new one should behave.

 ### spec.terminationPolicy